Tag

 Even with the new kid in town, the latest Sony WF-1000XM5s, it’s still hard to beat Sony’s WF-1000XM4 earbuds for an overall superb listening experience.
 Sony threw the kitchen sink at these buds, adding proper water resistance for workouts, wireless charging, and Sony’s own LDAC Bluetooth codec for wireless hi-res audio performance, they’re the whole package.

 Sound quality has always been a Sony strength, and the XM4 continue this tradition with even richer bass.
-There’s a warmth and resonance to the low end on these buds that benefits a variety of music genres, especially with string instrument- and drum-centric styles like jazz, classical, and even EDM.
+There’s a warmth and resonance to the low end on these buds that benefits a variety of genres, especially with string instrument- and drum-centric styles like jazz, classical, and even EDM.
 Sony made the decision to equip the XM4 with foam eartips as opposed to the usual silicone style.
 This increases comfort and provides an excellent and secure seal, but it also has a slight tendency to rob the high frequencies of precision.

 Active noise cancellation is superb, as is transparency mode, but Sony throws in a cool new feature: Voice sensing.
 Simply start talking and the XM4 will automatically shift into transparency while dropping the volume of your tunes.
-Speaking of, well, speaking, the WF-1000XM4 are some of the few true wireless earbuds that give you hands-free voice access to your choice of (Android only) or Amazon (iOS and Android).
+Speaking of, well, speaking, the WF-1000XM4 are some of the few true wireless earbuds that give you hands-free voice access to your choice of Google Assistant (Android only) or Amazon Alexa (iOS and Android).

 Battery life, at eight hours of playtime with ANC turned on and 12 hours when it’s off, is excellent, although total playtime — at 24 hours — is pretty standard.
 A fast charge will get you an additional hour for just five minutes of charging.